S-Corp Tax Calculator for 2026

 Ready for a detailed analysis of your specific situation?
 Our CPAs can provide personalized guidance on S-Corporation election and tax optimization strategies.

-This calculator makes several assumptions that may not apply to your situation:
+This s-corp tax calculator makes several assumptions that may not apply to your situation:

 - Assumes single owner (multiple owners affect calculations)

-- Estimates typical S-Corp costs (actual vary by provider)
+- Estimates typical S-Corp costs (actual vary by provider and state)

-Results are hypothetical and may not reflect your actual tax situation.
+This s-corp tax calculator provides hypothetical estimates that may not reflect your actual tax situation.
 Tax laws change frequently.
-This calculator reflects general tax principles as of 2026 but may not include recent changes.
 Professional consultation is essential for accurate analysis.